palmenros/formal_verification_systolic_array_gemm/README.md

     - `FV_Matrix_Playground.sv`, a formal verification harness that uses `cover` properties in an interesting way to perform matrix inversion and LU decomposition.
     - `run_benchmarks.py`, a Python tool to automatically run benchmarks and store the results in text files.
 It uses `.sby.tpl` template files to dynamically generate the appropriate `.sby` file for a given configuration and run SymbiYosys without manual intervention.
     - `benchmark_output`, a folder containing the output of running the benchmark tool.
-    - `.gtkw` files with waveform configurations for the GTKWave.
+    - `.gtkw` files with waveform configurations for GTKWave.
 These are useful to examine `.vcd` files output by `cover` or failed assertions.
 - `plotting` contains a Python script to replicate all the plots that appear in the presentation and report.

 ### How to run and verify

-First of all, [Tabby Cad Suite](https://www.yosyshq.com/tabby-cad-datasheet) needs to be installed and have a valid license, to be able to use the Verific parser for SystemVerilog Assertions with SymbiYosys.
+First of all, [Tabby Cad Suite](https://www.yosyshq.com/tabby-cad-datasheet) needs to be installed.
+A valid license is also required, to be able to use the Verific parser for SystemVerilog Assertions with SymbiYosys.
 At the time of writing this document, YosysHQ offers evaluation licenses upon request.

 Once installed, and if `PATH` variables are correctly configured, the script `systolic_array/FV/run_benchmarks.py` can be executed to automatically run all benchmarks.